UPchieve/web/README.md

 1. Install chrome for playwright: `npx playwright install chrome`
 2. **Set your environment variable `SUBWAY_REPO_PATH` to wherever your subway project is stored on your machine.** This enables the startup script to create the dockerized e2e environment and start the subway server.
-3. By default, the subway server logs are not output into the terminal, but to change this, set `log = true` in `/tests/e2e/setup.js`. (@TODO - Parameterize this in the npm command)
+3. By default, the subway server logs are not output into the terminal, but to change this, set `log = true` in `/tests/e2e/setup.js`. (@TODO - Parameterize this in the pnpm command)
-4. Now run `npm run test:e2e` or `npm run test:e2e:ui`
+4. Now run `pnpm run test:e2e` or `pnpm run test:e2e:ui`

 ### Adding test data